charlie447/flask-api-structure/README.md

     ```
 2. `flask run`

+## Database

+1. Creating the migration repository.
+    ```
+    $ flask db init
+    ```

+2. Database Migration.
+    ```
+    $ flask db migrate -m "users table"
+    ```
+    The comment given with the `-m` option is optional, it adds a short descriptive text to the migration.

+    The `flask db migrate` command does not make any changes to the database, it just generates the migration script.
+To apply the changes to the database, the `flask db upgrade` command must be used.

+    ```
+    $ flask db upgrade
+    ```

+    Also it has a `flask db downgrade` command, which undoes the last migration

 ## Configurations on server.
 Follow the steps to run the application on remote server(MS Azure, Ubuntu LTS).
 ### Installation